juuliadidenko/social-network-with-flask/README.md

 #### Export data
 Send all of your posts in JSON format to your email
-(*currently for development purposes all mail goes to mailtrap.io test inbox*)
+(*currently for development purposes all mail goes to mailtrap.io test inbox instead of user email*)

 ![export-posts-1](https://user-images.githubusercontent.com/104693196/211167729-f561fbc1-868a-42cc-be46-3e0d782a4d85.jpg)
 ![export-posts-2 (1)](https://user-images.githubusercontent.com/104693196/211168207-a04a2d39-8bf1-433b-bf92-1f84bcffb1ae.png)